Submit an article

 We are currently looking for articles of around 7,000 words, on any topic in local, population, or social history.

 Topics of interest could include migration history, the history of population (locally and on a wider geographical scale), the history of poverty and social policy, of social structure, or of the relationship between culture, law, and demographic behaviour.
-Submissions to the journal can relate to anywhere in the world.
+Although the journal mainly publishes material on the British Isles, we will consider local demographic studies of other parts of the world, and have recently published articles on, for example, Canada, Mexico and Sardinia.

 We are especially keen to receive submissions from amateur and early career historians, including postgraduates.

-If you would like more information, please get in touch with the editor, Andrew Hinde: editor[at]localpopulationstudies.org.uk .
+If you would like more information, please get in touch with the editor, Andrew Hinde: editor@localpopulationstudies.org.uk.

 Style and submission

-We also welcome the submission of shorter pieces (usually 1,500 – 5,000 words), which can be published as either Research in Progress or as Research Notes.
-They should also be submitted to the editor.
+We also welcome the submission of shorter pieces (usually 500 – 5,000 words), which can be published as either Research Notes or Miscellanea.
+They should also be submitted to the Editor and should follow the LPS Conventions.

 Books for review

-To suggest books for review, please email William Farrell (Books Reviews Editor): wjbf1@le.ac.uk
+To suggest books for review, please email William Farrell (Book Reviews Editor): wjbf1@le.ac.uk.